 As your loved one progresses through recovery, encourage them to continue going to support meetings on a weekly basis.
 The Raleigh House also offers outpatient treatment, if they require additional support to remain sober.

 4. Unaddressed Mental Health Conditions

 Addiction often goes hand-in-hand with other mental health disorders, like anxiety and depression.
 Your loved one’s addiction treatment program likely addressed their underlying mental health conditions, but it’s possible for symptoms to creep back to the surface during recovery.
 If this is the case, or if their mental health wasn’t addressed originally in treatment, your loved one may return to alcohol or drug use.

-5. Positive Life Events: Even causes for happiness could potentially trigger a relapse if the recovering addict feels justified in using alcohol or drugs to celebrate.
+Unfortunately, stressful and traumatic experiences aren’t the only ones that can cause a relapse.
+Even happy and jubilant events can potentially trigger a drinking or drug use recurrence if the individual in recovery feels justified in substance use to celebrate.
 And, if the positive event comes with new responsibilities, as in the birth of a child or a job promotion, your loved one may feel increased stress or pressure – both of which are known addiction relapse triggers.

 In the last year, we’ve unfortunately seen how the pandemic has driven billions of people into isolation.
 While for a good reason this past year, social isolation can lead to feelings of depression and anxiety.
 It can also trigger a return to alcohol or drug use, for those who are trying to maintain their recovery.